 I can’t wait to try out different seitan flavors and applications in my pressure cooker, now!
 I must mention that there was quite a bit of cooking broth mixture left over in the pressure cooker so I saved it in a container to add to soup bases for more flavor.
 Wins all over the place!

-Check out the recipe below and definitely keep it in mind for your upcoming Christmas dinners.
+Check out the pressure cooker seitan recipe below and definitely keep it in mind for your upcoming Christmas dinners.
 Like I said, a beautiful seitan roast in 30 minutes!
 Plus, roasting some fingerling potatoes and making the wine sauce while the roast is cooking, works for reducing time spent in the kitchen and it’s all ready at the same time.
-Speaking of reducing time, the Zabada Kitchen handy is an awesome tool!
-Reusable, easy to clean and no harsh chemicals needed to aid in washing your dishes and kitchen when you have this thing in your hand.
-I’ll definitely be buying more of these in the future!

 Pressure Cooker Seitan with Red Wine Mushroom Sauce

 - 1/2 teaspoon dried rosemary

 - 1 cup vegan beef broth or vegetable broth